IonelS-coder/IonelS-coder/README.md

 - 👋 Hi, I’m @Ionel Scheul and I come from a Geoscience Background, but with extensive experience in various fields.
 - 👀 I’m very curious about Data Science, Machine Learning, Software Engineering and many more.
-- 🌱 Currently enrolled in the @Spiced Academy Data Sciene Bootcamp and loving it.
+- 🌱 I am a recently graduate of the @Spiced Academy Data Sciene Bootcamp (August 2022).
 - 💞️ I’m looking to collaborate on Data Science/ Analysis & Machine Learning Projects.
 - 📫 You can reach me over e-mail at ischeul@gmail.com